Tax guide

 Working fileKeeps evidence ready if a CA, auditor, lender, or department notice asks later.

-For individual taxpayers, the core file usually includes Form 16, Form 16A where relevant, AIS, TIS, Form 26AS, bank interest certificates, rent proofs, insurance receipts, home loan certificates, investment proofs, capital gains reports, donation receipts, challans, and the final ITR acknowledgement.
-For business owners, the file should also include invoices, GST returns, payment challans, purchase records, ITC support, bank statements, payroll records, professional receipts, expense evidence, and any notice communication.
+For individual taxpayers, the core file typically includes Form 16, Form 16A where applicable, AIS, TIS, Form 26AS, bank interest certificates, rent proofs, insurance receipts, home loan certificates, investment proofs, capital gains reports, donation receipts, challans, and the final ITR acknowledgement.
+For business owners and professionals, the file should also cover invoices, GST returns, payment challans, purchase records, ITC support, bank statements, payroll records, professional receipts, expense evidence, and any notice communications.

 Step-by-step method